shrine-maiden-heavy-industries/torii-hdl/docs/language/index.md

 Apart from acting as numbers, Torii values can also be treated as bit {ref}`sequences <python:typesseq>`, supporting slicing, concatenation, replication, and other sequence operations.
 Since some of the operators Python defines for sequences clash with the operators it defines for numbers, Torii gives these operators a different name.
 Except for the names, Torii values follow Python sequence semantics, with the least significant bit at index 0.

-Because every Torii value has a single fixed width, bit slicing and replication operations require the subscripts and count to be constant, specified as Python {class}`int`s.
+Because every Torii value has a single fixed width, bit slicing and replication operations require the subscripts and count to be constant, specified as Python {py:class}`int`s.
 It is often useful to slice a value with a constant width and variable offset, but this cannot be expressed with the Python slice notation.
 To solve this problem, Torii provides additional *part select* operations with the necessary semantics.

 The result of any bit sequence operation is an unsigned value.

 The following table lists the bit sequence operations provided by Torii:

 | Operation             | Description                                      |
 |-----------------------|--------------------------------------------------|